yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 It's not the best quality for a first visual inspection!

-As described in the [Galaxy Imaging Introduction Tutorial](https://training.galaxyproject.org/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.html), the original image is 16-bit and the intensity values are spread over a very small fraction of the range of intensity values that can be represented using 16 bits.
+As described in the [{% link topics/imaging/tutorials/imaging-introduction/tutorial.md %} Galaxy Imaging Introduction Tutorial], the original image is 16-bit and the intensity values are spread over a very small fraction of the range of intensity values that can be represented using 16 bits.

 Therefore, for improved visibility the intensity histogram of the image can be normalized first.